 Yes, but he's smarter than he looks, and not only supports drag-and-drop file hashing, but on-demand string hashing, as well as hash-perfect file comparison.
 You can also drag and drop files and folders directly onto his program icon (or a shortcut to it, maybe on your desktop), as well as supply file names on the command-line and/or hashes in the clipboard, to launch immediately into a checksum calculation or comparison job, done.
 Simple, sure, but clever, too!

 Uses the same ultra-fast 32 or 64 bit hashing engine as his big brother, checksum.
 Enough said.

 Yet, fully featured..

-Supports both MD5 and SHA1 hashing algorithms, completely FREE (it comes with checksum).
+simple checksum supports both MD5 and SHA1 hashing algorithms and is completely FREE (it comes with checksum).
 So feel free to throw a shortcut somewhere handy (maybe in your SendTo menu), always ready for instant hashes and file/folder comparison jobs.

 You can show/hide simple checksum by simply clicking its system tray icon.
 Everything has ToolTip help, even the system tray icon.

 Easily switch between MD5, SHA1 and BLAKE2 hashing with HotKeys or via simple checksum's application menu - simple checksum will recalculate the file's hash using the new algorithm, without the need for a second drag-and-drop.

 Launch simple checksum with a file (via drag & drop, SendTo, etc.), and get an instant MD5 or SHA1 hash, ready to view or copy into your clipboard.
 Launch with a hash in the clipboard, perhaps with drag-and-drop, and simple checksum performs an instant hash compare..